Kristiāns Rubīns: International play

 Rubīns represented Latvia through the junior level.
-He was selected by Bob Hartley for Latvia's roster in the 2018 IIHF World Championship.
+He was selected by head coach Bob Hartley for Latvia's roster in the 2018 IIHF World Championship.
 He made his debut in the opening game against Norway.
 Rubīns was selected to represent the Latvian national team in the 2022 Winter Olympics, but did not play for them when the NHL announced that its players would not be permitted to participate in the 2022 Winter Olympics.

 He represented Latvia at the 2023 IIHF World Championship where he recorded two goals, including the game-winning overtime goal to defeat the United States and won a bronze medal, Latvia's first ever IIHF World Championship medal.